Things That American Southerners Find Strange About Northerners

 The United States is so big that people from different parts of the country have unique cultures.
-For instance, people in the South struggle to understand people in the North.
-Southerners have iced tea, Waffle House, and dinner at noon.
+For instance, some people in the South struggle to understand people in the North.
+Southerners have sweet tea and eat dinner at noon.
 Meanwhile, Northerners have iced tea with sugar (not the same thing) and dinner at night.
 Here are many more things that Southerners find weird about Northerners.

 Southerners Struggle To Greet Strangers In The North